learnable-content/Laravel-5/README.md

     'ageCheck' => \App\Http\Middleware\AgeMiddleware::class,
 ];
 ```
-Where `ageCheck` is the key will will use to reference the middleware we created.
+Where `ageCheck` is the key will use to reference the middleware we created.

 ## Adding the middleware to our route